Paterson, New Jersey: Eastside Park

+East River

 East River Section is a section that is referred to by locals roughly bordering Riverside at 5th Avenue and extending south to Broadway, sandwiched in by Madison Avenue to McClean Boulevard (Route 20).
 However, the neighborhood's layout unofficially extends to the "Paterson-Newark/Hudson Route" of River Road in the Paterson-Memorial Park section of Fair Lawn whose house addresses are in alignment with the now-defunct Jewish synagogue on the corner of 33rd Street and Broadway, which connects Paterson to Newark/Hudson, and at one time was the main route through River Drive, which starts in Elmwood Park and rides north to south along the East Bank of the Passaic River in Paterson's original county.

 Built when Paterson was still Bergen County, River Drive changes to River Road in the greater Eastside Sections of Upper Eastside-Manor Section, East River, and Riverside Sections, and turns into Wagaraw Road north of 1st Avenue / Maple Avenue in the old Bunker Hill extension of Columbia Heights in Fair Lawn an indication of not only entering the Industrial Section but also entering the foothills of the Ramapo Mountains in Hawthorne.

 River Drive then turns into East Main Street to indicate that you have entered the Northside Section.
 The East River neighborhood which was and still maintains its "blue-collar" working-class identity, was at one time known for its large Jewish community, as well as a Neapolitan/Italian population and more recently other Mediterranean and Adriatic Europeans, Caribbean and South Americans, and other modern immigrant groups from all over the world, as well as African-Americans.

+Manor Section

 Manor Section is a residential neighborhood in Paterson.
-It is located east of East 33rd Street, north of Broadway, and south-west of Route 20 and the Passaic River.
+It is located east of East 33rd Street, north of Broadway, and southwest of Route 20 and the Passaic River.
 The Manor section of Paterson is located in the city's 3rd Ward.
 The layout and culture of the Manor Section also extends into the neighboring Lyncrest and Rivercrest sections of Fair Lawn, with all the addresses aligning themselves to the now-defunct Jewish Temple, located at the corner of 33rd and Broadway.

+South Paterson

 South Paterson, also known as Little Istanbul or Little Ramallah, is a diverse neighborhood with a growing number of immigrants from the Middle East, with significant Turkish and Arab communities.
 The neighborhood is located in the 6th Ward, east of Main Street and west of West Railway Avenue.
 A majority of the city's Arabs live in this section of Paterson.
 Many of the retail shops and restaurants cater to this community.
 The neighborhood is characterized by Halal meat markets which offer goat and lamb, and shop signs are in Arabic.
 South Paterson's Arab community is mostly made up of Jordanians, Palestinians, Syrians, and Lebanese.